 5th Avenue Promenade

-New York, New York Marble Collegiate Church 2,000 sf
+New York, NY Marble Collegiate Church 2,000 sf

 For the final phase in the Masterplan and renovation of Marble Collegiate Church, Helpern Architects planned and designed an accessible entry sequence that would dignify all members of the congregation while complying with ADA regulations.